 On top of this, the straw that could break the camel’s back is…

 With that said, I guess this method might not be that turnkey after all?
 I could be wrong… I mean, I’ve never done it…yet… but I believe it’s still a solid method to make money with PLR products.

-2) Acquire PLR products, combine them and create attractive PLR product packages and sell them.
+2) Acquire PLR products, combine them and create attractive “end-user” product packages and sell them.

-People probably been doing this for years.
-TBH, you probably already heard about this one.
-The only setback here is that you would have to know how to setup and/or create sales copy after you do (or hire someone else to do that work (but after your product is finished).
+The only setback here is that you would have to know how to setup and/or create sales copy.
+Or, you could hire someone else to do that work (but after your product is finished).

 3) Purchase PLR items and modify them to meet your customer’s requirements and then sell them.